aws/copilot-cli/site/content/docs/credentials.md

 !!! tip
     We **recommend using a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)** to store your application's credentials.

-!!! caution
-    You **can not** use AWS account root user credentials for Copilot.

 The most convenient way is having the `[default]` profile point to your application's credentials:
 ```ini